datasolver/quick_training/README.md

 # quick_training

-This reposity is made for a quick training I conducted for some friends on how to
+This reposity is made for a quick training I conducted for some friends.
+It contains two parts:

+### Part 1: Getting Data from a URL
+Focus: How to get data a .zip file from a URL, extract the contents (.txt and .csv files) and open them  and saave the .csv as .xlsx.

+### Part 2: Well-Logs Machine Learning (Lithology Classification)
-1. Prepare well logs data for machine learning (ML) training and validation
+1. Prepare well logs data (.las files) for machine learning (ML) training and validation
 2. Set-up and conduct a ML study on well logs (for lithology classification and log synthesis)

-The dataset was curated from the Volve Field's well logs made available by Equinor.
+The dataset for this part was curated from the Volve Field's well logs made available by Equinor.